Graylog2/documentation/pages/installation/os/debian.rst

 Elasticsearch
 ^^^^^^^^^^^^^

-The Elasticsearch servers need on IP that can be reached over network set in ``network.host`` and all participants of the cluster in ``discovery.zen.ping.unicast.hosts``.
+The Elasticsearch servers need on IP that can be reached over network set in ``network.host`` and some participants of the cluster in ``discovery.zen.ping.unicast.hosts``.
 That is enough to have a minial cluster setup.

 MongoDB
 ^^^^^^^

-If your MongoDB needs to be reachle over network you should set the IP with ``bind_ip`` in the configuration.
+If your MongoDB needs to be reachable over network you should set the IP with ``bind_ip`` in the configuration.

 Graylog
 ^^^^^^^